-In the course, you will interact with your fellow students in the online forum, prepare and conduct your own interviews, write an interview-based article, and get invaluable one-on-one feedback on your work.
+In the course, you will interact with your fellow students in the online forum, prepare and conduct your own interviews, write multiple interview-based articles and get invaluable one-on-one feedback from Jennifer on your work.

 - renowned Globe and Mail investigative reporter Kathy Tomlinson